 Magic Kingdom’s Fantasyland gets very hot in the middle of the day, especially the older section of the land.
 From the carousel all the way down to the Tangled toilets is a cramped area ready to bottleneck at any point.
 The best escape from that is Mickey’s PhilharMagic.
 This fun 3D movie hardly ever has a wait outside and there are comfy seats provided inside of the attraction.

 A Few Restaurants

 Magic Kingdom is low on choices so we’ll throw in a few restaurants that we like to take a break in.
-Be Our Guest is a counter-service restaurant for lunch and offers an impressive setting to relax in.
+Be Our Guest is the prettiest of the table-service restaurants.
 Gaston’s Tavern is much smaller but is a fun place to sit for a while.
 The Plaza Restaurant, Skipper Canteen, Columbia Harbor House, and Pecos Bill all have interesting seating options and decent food.

 Slow Boat Rides